adobe/pdf-embed-api-samples/Sized Container Embed Mode/README.md

 # Sized Container Embed Mode Sample

-PDF Viewer is embedded in the sized container in slideshow and landscape mode.
+PDF viewer is embedded in the sized container in slideshow and landscape mode.
 To see it in action, copy the files in the folder to your computer, and open index.html in a supported browser.

 ## Documentation